OpenRefine/openrefine.org/blog/2023-07-13-reproducibility-designer.md

 * Experience with designing and testing software
 * Ability to work in a fully remote environment
 * Good communication skills and fluency in English
+* Familiarity with OpenRefine or other data cleaning systems

 Nice to have:
-* Familiarity with OpenRefine
 * Experience with open source development practices and tools (such as the use of GitHub Issues)
+* Ability to travel to occasional events related to OpenRefine, to present this work and engage with the broader community

 **TODO compensation details**
-This role is available immediately and is initially expected to span the remaining duration of this project around reproducibility (1.5 year).
-We hope to be able to extend this role to work on other areas of the tool as other opportunities arise.
+This role is available immediately for an initial contract duration of 6 months, which can be extended.
+Beyond the remaining duration of this project around reproducibility (1.5 year), we hope to be able to extend this role to work on other areas of the tool as other opportunities arise.

 We invite applicants to send their CV and a short motivation statement at **TODO application email address**.
 Applications will be reviewed on a rolling basis starting on July 30th until the position is filled.